 - Prepares clinicians to diagnose and manage common orthopedic conditions in primary care settings.

-- Skills workshops: functional anatomy, exam techniques, radiology, casting & splinting, injections, assistive devices & exercise prescription.
+- Skills workshops: functional anatomy, exam techniques, radiology, casting and splinting, injections, assistive devices and exercise prescription.

 - Certificate of completion of 250 hours of Orthopedic Primary Care education by BRN approved provider.

 - Proof of continuing education hours will be provided at the completion of each module (online assignments and workshops).
 Upon completion of all four modules, a Certificate of Completion of the Orthopedic Primary Care course will be provided.

 - Currently enrolled NP and DNP Students